Case management & care coordination

-One of the advantages of being an SCFHP Cal MediConnect member is having access to a Care Coordinator as a part of your care team.
-Your care team, including your Care Coordinator, works with you to develop and coordinate an individual care plan designed to meet your needs.
-You can decide not to participate in Case Management and Care Coordination, if you wish.
+One of the advantages of being a Santa Clara Family Health Plan Cal MediConnect Plan (Medicare-Medicaid Plan) (SCFHP Cal MediConnect) member is having a case manager lead your care team.
+Your care team works with you to create and coordinate an individual care plan designed to meet your needs.

-- Coordinate your health care (doctor visits, home health, behavioral health, therapy, medical equipment)
+- Coordinate your health care (doctor visits, home health, behavioral health, therapy)

 - Get medical equipment and/or supplies

 - Coordinate your long-term services and supports

 - Identify doctors and specialists within your network